 Workers’ compensation acts as a safety net for employees who become injured on the job.
 A workers’ compensation policy will typically cover an employee’s medical bills and lost wages while out of work.
 Unfortunately, some workers take advantage of this service and exploit workers’ compensation.
-Claim-related fraud occurs when a worker falsely claims a work-related illness or injury to try and receive workers’ compensation insurance benefits.
-Being injured outside of the workplace but claiming that the injury was work related, or exaggerating the severity of an illness or injury in an attempt to receive greater benefits constitutes fraud.
+Claim-related fraud occurs when a worker falsely claims a work-related illness or injury to try to receive workers’ compensation insurance benefits.
+Being injured outside the workplace but claiming that the injury was work related, or exaggerating the severity of an illness or injury in an attempt to receive greater benefits constitutes fraud.

 Contact Surveillance Experts Today